cosmos/sdk-tutorials/academy/5-my-own-chain/03-starport-17-migration.md

 }
 ```

+Not too complex thanks to your army of helper functions.

 ## A proper v1 to v2 migration

-With all the preparatory work, your genesis conversion hello `GenesisStateV1` comes down to:
+With all the preparatory work, your full chain state migration comes down to a genesis conversion from `GenesisStateV1` to your v2 `GenesisState`.
+It in its own new file, you can write it:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/migrations/v1tov2/genesis_converter.go#L9-L26]
 func (genesisV1 GenesisStateV1) Convert(now time.Time) (genesis *types.GenesisState, err error) {